BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

 If you plan to use VSCode Remote or port redirection to access your cloud instance resources, then these steps are doubled.

 It turns out you have to use your mouse or touchpad to hover over and click lots of buttons to start/stop instances and configure and use these cloud services via a web interface.
-This is a non-productive way to work.
+This is an unproductive way to work.
 Modern problems require modern solutions.

 Please, meet [CLVM(Cloud VM)](https://github.com/BstLabs/py-clvm).
 It will make your life easier.